Hat knobs (5), rank insignia, metal / glass, maker unknown, China, 1890-1920

 Plain gilt - seventh rank

-Hat finials were worn by officials on ceremonial occasions to signify at a glance, rank and position and to avoid confusion on less informal occasions when insignia badges displayed on outer garments known as bufu, were not worn.
+Hat finials were worn by officials on ceremonial occasions to signify rank and position at a glance and to avoid confusion on less informal occasions when insignia badges displayed on outer garments known as bufu, were not worn.
 A coloured sphere was fixed to the apex of the crown of the hat with a long metal screw which passed through a hole in the hat.
 The colour of the sphere denoted the rank and position of the court official.
 The nine types of hat knobs represent nine distinctive ranks and the position of the civil or military official.

 The hat knobs are from a collection of diverse Chinese objects transferred from the Asian Studies Department, University of Sydney and possibly used as part of a teaching collection.